zkaedii/agent_system/README.md

 ## 🌟 **Acknowledgments**

-Built with passion by developers, for developers.
-Special thanks to the open-source community and all contributors who make this vision possible.

-**The Universal Auto Scripter IDE - Where Intelligence Meets Development Excellence**
+Built with passion by zkaedii ai.